Q. What would I have to do to donate Semen ?

 Before starting COH some drugs are used so that hormone secretion from hypothalamus and pituitary are almost completely suppressed.
 This is called “down regulation”.
 Then the treatment with the drug is started to stimulate the ovaries so that several follicles mature at a time GnRH agonist or antagonist are used for down-regulation.
 If agonists are used, it is started between the 19th to the21st day of the previous menstrual cycle.
 On the other hand, antagonists are started few days after gonadotropin therapy is given.

 Gonadotropins are now injected to stimulate the growth of follicles and cause ovulation. hCG injection is given when the follicles are more enough to trigger ovulation.

-Egg collection, usually under local anesthetic condition which lasts only between 10-20 mins.
+Egg collection, usually under a local anesthetic condition which lasts only between 10-20 mins.

 Q. Will this process decrease my own fertility by removing so many eggs at one time ?

-A. Answer is No. each month, body selects only one egg to ovulate and remainder does not develop fully and are lost.
+A. The answer is No. each month, the body selects only one egg to ovulate and remainder does not develop fully and is lost.
 The fertility medications allow us to “rescue” many of those eggs and do not affect any eggs destined to enter the growth phase in future cycles.